Know Before You Go - When You Need Care

 Establishing a relationship with your PCP is important.
 Your PCP may be able to provide advice over the phone or fit you in for a visit right away.

-Call 800-535-9700 anytime to speak with a registered nurse.
-Nurses will discuss your symptoms with you and recommend the most appropriate care.
+Registered nurses are available 24/7 to discuss your symptoms with you and recommend the most appropriate care.
+Call 800-535-9700 anytime to speak with a nurse.

 - CareFirst Video Visit

 - Convenience care centers (retail health clinics)

-These are typically located inside a pharmacy or retail store (e.g., CVS MinuteClinic or Walgreens Healthcare Clinic) and offer extended hours.
-Visit a convenience care center for help with minor concerns like cold symptoms and ear infections.
+These are typically located inside a pharmacy or retail store (like CVS MinuteClinic or Walgreens Healthcare Clinic) and offer care for non-emergency situations like colds, pink eye, strep tests and vaccinations.
+These centers usually have evening and weekend hours.

 - Urgent care centers